 Diabetic neuropathy reduces normal pain sensations, which means you may not realize there’s a wound at first.
 At the same time, PAD works against you by restricting blood flow to the wound.
 That means healing is very slow.

 Even if the skin isn’t broken to start with, lack of care and poor healing can weaken your skin and cause it to break open, forming an open wound, also called an ulcer.
 This makes healing even more challenging and greatly increases the risk of infection.

 More than 80% of leg and foot amputations start with an ulcerated foot wound.
 Virtually all of these amputations are preventable by implementing proper wound care techniques as soon as possible.

-At Jupiter Laser and Regenerative Medicine, Dr. Cedeno's central goal is to heal your wound as quickly as possible.
+At Abacoa Podiatry and Leg Vein Center, Dr. Cedeno's central goal is to heal your wound as quickly as possible.
 Rapid healing dramatically reduces your risk of infection, infection complications, and limb loss.